The Research Support Organisation at Dalarna University

 The Research Support Organisation at the university comprises a group of representatives from the university's Higher Education Administration, the University Library, and the Education and Research Office.

-The guiding principles of the support organisation are trends in Swedish higher education, the University’s objectives and priorities, internal and external directives and regulations, and the needs of the university’s research profiles and schools.
-Important in the work is ongoing dialogue with university management, the research profiles, the schools, and the University Faculty Board (UFN).
+The guiding principles of the support organisation are trends in Swedish higher education, the University’s objectives and priorities, internal and external directives and regulations, and the needs of the university’s research and schools.
+Important in the work is ongoing dialogue with university management, the research, the schools, and the University Faculty Board (UFN).
 Also important is the monitoring of external matters related to Swedish and European research policy, collaboration with other institutions of higher education, and dialogue with research funding bodies.

 We are currently working to develop the support organisation, with focus on internal coordination (working forms and content) within and between the university's various support organisations and the central organisation, as well as particular developmental work with a focus on open science.